Jackal-dev/Contents/README.md

 # Contents
-This is the repository for jackalsport website contents, including translation strings, articles, new features, new product, game play documents and bug report.
+This is the repository for jackalsport digital contents, including translation strings, articles, new features, new product and game play documents.